NgModules help organize an application into cohesive blocks of functionality.

 There's a lot to like in the revised

 - It does not change as the Contact domain grows.

-- It only changes when we add new modules.
+- It only changes when you add new modules.

 ContactModule version of the sample.

 The Heroic Staffing Agency sample app has evolved.
-It has two more modules, one for managing the heroes-on-staff and another for matching crises to the heroes.
+It has two more modules, one for managing the heroes on staff and another for matching crises to the heroes.
 Both modules are in the early stages of development.
-Their specifics aren't important to the story and we won't discuss every line of code.
+Their specifics aren't important to the story and this page doesn't discuss every line of code.

-Some facets of the current application merit discussion.
+Some facets of the current application merit discussion are as follows: